abhpd/hacktoberfest2021/Python/Projects/Temperature Conveter/README.md

 ## Display images/gifs/videos of output/result of your script so that users can visualize it
-BasicPythonScripts/Temperature Conveter/Images/Program Stimulation.png
+Temperature Conveter/Images/Program Stimulation.png
-BasicPythonScripts/Temperature Conveter/Images/Temp.png
+Temperature Conveter/Images/Temp.png

 ## Author(s)